-I could sit here and bore you with a textbook definition of high-intensity interval training and equally boring citations of data.
+I could sit here and bore you with a textbook definition of high-intensity interval training (HIIT WORKOUTS) and equally boring citations of data.
 However if you are anything like me you would flip the page before I finish this sentence.

 In short, HIIT training is a series of short bursts of maximum intensity followed by a short period of recovery.
 I have seen countless magazines and fitness professionals post supposed HIIT workouts when in reality it is not HIIT, it is more MIIT (moderate-intensity interval training).
 Yes, I made that word up.
 The key words here are MAXIMUM INTENSITY, a concept that seems to be foreign to even the most respected fitness professionals out there today.
 HIIT training IS pulling or pushing a sled at maximum intensity for eight to 10 seconds followed by a 25- to 30-second rest period.
 HIIT training is NOT running on a treadmill for 45 seconds then resting for 90 seconds.